keystonejs/keystone/docs/guides/initial-data.md

 against the `User` list, ultimately setting the `author` field to the ID of the _first_ `User` that is found.

-Note an error is thrown if no items match the query.
+_Note_: An error is thrown if no items match the query.

 ##### Many Relationships

-When inserting an item with a to-many relationship, such as:
+When inserting an item with a `*-to-many` relationship, such as:

 ```javascript
 keystone.createList('User', {